A Brief History

 Critics of the law point out the lack of variety in German beer compared to the incredible diversity found in American craft beers so popular today.
 Actually, some small exceptions have been made in the Purity Law to allow for other malted grains and at least a bit of diversity, especially for export.
 Still, it is comforting to know that Germans take their beer seriously enough to make its purity a national issue.
 Kudos to them!

-Do you have a favorite beer?
-If so, please share your opinions on your favorite style or brand of beer or ale.
+Question for students (and subscribers): Do you have a favorite beer?
+If so, please share your opinions on your favorite style or brand of beer or ale in the comments section below this article.
 (My absolute favorite is Yuengling, followed closely by Sam Adams Boston Lager and Great Lakes Dortmunder.
 Of course, virtually any German beer is considered by the author to be a great treat and a delicacy!)

 Your readership is much appreciated!